Quasinormal modes and Hawking radiation of a charged Weyl black hole: Abstract

 \section{Abstract}

-\baselineskip=0.6 cm
+\baselineskip=0.7 cm

-We study the scalar field system over a charged Weyl black hole, which is depicted by a parameter $\lambda$.
-Under the perturbation of scalar field, the system is unstable for zero angular number, but stable for non-zero one.
-We are specially interested in the propeties of QNM spectra, dynamical evolution and Hawking radiation for the modes with non-zero angular number, which discloses some peculiar properties of this charged Weyl black hole.
-What is remarkable is that an exponential decay obviously emerges in the phase of the ringing tail as $\lambda$ increases.
+We investigate the scalar field system over a charged Weyl black hole, depicted by a parameter $\lambda$.
+It is found that the imaginary part of the quasinormal mode spectra is always negative and the perturbation does not increase with the time, indicating that the system is stable under scalar field perturbation.
+Furthermore, the quasinormal mode spectra and Hawking radiation exhibit a qualitatively similar characteristic in that they both rise with rising $\lambda$ and approach a constant when $\lambda$ is large enough.
+Especially, we would like to emphasize that an exponential decay obviously emerges in the phase of the ringing tail as $\lambda$ increases.
 It indicates that the characteristic parameter $\lambda$ has an obvious imprint on the ringing tail, which is expected to be detected by future observations.
-Other effects of the parameter $\lambda$ on the QNM spectra, dynamical evolution and Hawking radiation have also been explored.